Jamal Idris: 2015–16

 At the end of 2015, Idris took a break from his sporting career.
 In 2016, he temporarily left rugby league and took a trip around the world, in which he visited Europe and India, opened an orphanage in Ghana and joined Group 3 Rugby League club Wingham Tigers.

 2017

 On 27 October 2016, Idris signed a one-year deal with the Wests Tigers after one-year break from the NRL.
 Lacking recent experience, he played the opening games of the season from the bench, playing at centre when he took the field.
 In round 5, he made his debut in the starting side.
 On 9 May 2017, it was revealed that Idris would be ruled out for the season with a ruptured ACL Injury which he suffered at training.
 On 19 October 2017, Idris announced on social media that he would be retiring due to injury, after 136 games across 4 different clubs.

+After retirement

+Idris was the brand ambassador of the Aboriginal Community Benefit Fund (Youpla), part-owned by his brother Isaac Simon.
+Youpla collapsed in March 2022, leaving 14,500 customers an estimated $66 million out of pocket.